 If you are interested in finding out more about functional medicine then you can do this here.

 Nutritional therapy is not just about healthy eating, it relies on science and the latest research and evidence available and is a safe and effective therapy.

 Who may benefit from nutritional therapy?

-Whether you are looking to increase energy and improve performance, manage weight, improve general wellbeing or you are suffering from symptoms of ill health or chronic health conditions, physical as well as psychological- seeing a nutritional therapist can be beneficial.
+Whether you are looking to increase energy or improve performance, manage weight, improve general wellbeing or you are suffering from symptoms of ill health or chronic health problems, physical as well as psychological, seeing a nutritional therapist may be beneficial.

 It is important to note that a nutritional therapist will never promote nutritional therapy as a substitute and replacement for medical advice.
 If an individual presents with undiagnosed symptoms which raise concern, so called 'red flags', the individual will be referred to see their medical professional.